schalk-b/angular-carousel/README.md

 This provides the functionality to display multiple blocks in a carousel as per the requirements.

 #### Performance
 This is intented to support a reasonable amount of blocks (around 10,000 should work fine).
 It achieves this performance by only eager loading the images for the current slide and the next slide.
+The rest are lazy loaded as they are needed.

 Further improvements can be made to support an infinte amount of blocks by:
 - Server-side paging